Fujiry0/EgoSurgery/README.md

 </p>

 ## Download
-Please kindly fill out the [google form](https://forms.gle/T7Kdqozz9C2kFBZs5) if you wish to gain access to the dataset.
-We will send you a download link shortly after.
-If you do not receive a response, it may have been missed.
-Please feel free to send a reminder email.
+Additional anonymization is required and is currently being reviewed by a doctor.
+Once the process is complete, the dataset will be provided via Box.
+Please fill out the [google form](https://forms.gle/T7Kdqozz9C2kFBZs5) and wait for further instructions.
+Thank you for your patience.

 ## Reference
 If you are interested in our work and want to cite it, please acknowledge the following paper:
-### EgoSurgery-Phase
 ```
 @InProceedings{fujii2024egosurgeryphase,
   title        = {EgoSurgery-Phase: A Dataset of Surgical Phase Recognition from Egocentric Open Surgery Videos},